cjdbarlow/Part-One/how-to-pass.md

     * In the weeks before the written, I moved up to 6 or 12 (a full CICM SAQ paper) questions at a time (still at 8 minutes per question)

 * Did a *lot* of flashcards
-I did my flashcard deck (almost) every day, including work days.
-This would take about an hour.
-Flashcards are far less demanding than doing questions, and a simple form of revision.
+I did my flashcard deck every day (I missed ~5 days in 6 months).
+This would typically take about an hour.
+Flashcards are less demanding than doing questions, and a simple form of revision.
-    * This is the absolute best way of learning facts, in my opinion
+    * This is the absolute best way of rote learning facts, in my opinion
     * I used [anki](http:\\www.ankisrs.net), but use whatever works for you

 * Did practice vivas
     * These began about a month before the written